bestmomo/nice-artisan/README.md

 ## Nice Artisan ##

-This package is to add a web interface for Laravel 5 and earlier Artisan.
+This package is to add a web interface for Artisan.

 ### Installation ###